-Telephone the school before 9.20am on the first day of your child's absence and everyday thereafter unless you know how long your child will be off, in which case please advise the office staff accordingly with proof from your GP/Hospital.
-(If no-one responds to your call, please leave a message on the answerphone.)

-If you receive a text from the school, please reply so that we know your child is safe.

-Notify the school, well in advance of any medical appointments, providing evidence such as a letter or appointment card from the hospital, GP, dentist etc.

-Respond to school enquiries about unexplained absence as quickly as possible, otherwise the absence will be unauthorised.

-Keep us well informed of any on-going medical conditions your child has that may affect their attendance.

-Make sure you have alternative arrangements for a friend or relative to get your child to school in an emergency.

-If you are not sure whether your child is well enough to attend school, bring them anyway (unless they've been vomiting or have had diarrhoea in the last 48 hours).
-They often perk up during the day, but we will contact you if they do not.

-If your child has a well-known childhood illness, contact the school for advice on recovery time.
-We have all the up-to-date information.
-E.g. chicken pox, measles etc.
+- Call the school before 9.20am on the first day of your child's absence and everyday thereafter by leaving a message on our absence voicemail system.
+If you know how long your child will be absent, please advise the office staff accordingly with proof from your GP/hospital. - If you receive a text from the school, please call the school so that we know your child is safe. - Notify the school well in advance of any medical appointments, providing evidence such as a letter or appointment card from the hospital, GP, dentist etc. - Respond to school enquiries about unexplained absence as quickly as possible, otherwise the absence will be unauthorised. - Keep us well informed of any on-going medical conditions your child has that may affect their attendance. - Make sure you have alternative arrangements for a friend or relative to get your child to school in an emergency. - If you are not sure whether your child is well enough to attend school, take them to school anyway (unless they've been vomiting or have had diarrhoea in the last 48 hours).
+They often feel better during the day, but we will contact you if they do not. - If your child has a well-known childhood illness, contact the school for advice on recovery time.
+We have all the up-to-date information. e.g. chicken pox, measles etc.